 Guests that arrive to Disharoon Park or Klöcker Stadium entrances with prohibited bags will not be permitted to enter the venue.
 In these cases, prohibited bags will need to be returned to guests' vehicles and/or residence.
 Guests can then return with an approved clear bag and gain entry into the venue.

 What may fans substitute for diaper bags?

 Diapers and other baby supplies can be carried in a clear bag.
-Each member of a family, including children, is allowed to carry one approved bag and a clutch that meets policy specifications into the stadium.
+Each member of a family, including children, is allowed to carry one approved bag and a clutch/wallet that meets policy specifications into the stadium.